openhab/openhab1-addons/bundles/action/org.openhab.action.mios/README.md

 ## Prerequisites

-The MiOS Action Binding relies upon the MiOS Binding (1.x) being installed and configured.
+The MiOS Action bundle relies upon the MiOS Binding (1.x) being installed and configured.
 Once these are done, you're ready to use the rule extensions this bundle provides.

 ## Actions